Reviews You Can Rely On

 The Bose QuietComfort Ultra and the Bmani Sport are near opposites when it comes to sound quality - especially in the bass and mid ranges.

-Once you complete some critical listening workouts with Sound Gym, take some notes about how your headphones sound to you.
-If you find elements lacking, see if there are equalizing controls or presets that let you subtly adjust the sound.
-Increasing your awareness and sound vocabulary is the best way to get the best sound signature for you in the long run.
+If you find elements lacking, see if there are equalizing (EQ) controls or presets that let you adjust the levels of each frequency range.
+If you like a bit more bass on average than our curve might suggest (a common preference for younger adults), look for earbuds that match your need for booming lows.
+Ultimately, increasing your critical listening skills and sound vocabulary is the best way to get the ideal sound signature for you in the long run.

 Conclusion